Infineon/optiga-trust-m-overview/docs/OPTIGA™ Trust M Solution Reference Manual.md

 #### EncryptSym

-This command is used to protect data by the OPTIGA™, based on a secret key scheme or to calculate a MAC over provided data.
-Those data and their sequence of exchange between the OPTIGA™ and the connected host are defined in detail in Chapter “Supported use cases”.
+This command is used to protect data by the OPTIGA™ Trust M, based on a secret key scheme or to calculate a MAC over provided data.
+Those data and their sequence of exchange between the OPTIGA™ Trust M and the connected host are defined in detail in Chapter “Supported use cases”.
 The data padding must be provided for the last block of data in case the used algorithm (refer to [Symmetric Modes of